Logius-standaarden/OAuth-NL-profiel/Use-cases/Usecase DSO.md

 ## Rationale

-On of the design decisions is that the DSO exposes API's secured on different levels.
+The DSO exposes API's secured on different levels.
 To standardise as much as possible, OAuth is used in several of the authentication and authorization flows.
-Therefore besides the Authorization code flow where an enduser is involved, the client credentials flow is used between systems.
+Therefore besides the Authorization code flow where an enduser is involved, the client credentials flow is used between systems in order to use the same authorization mechanism for as many usecases as possible.